alexcummins/partyLightRave/README.md

 # Party Light Rave

 A program to create cool light animations on a WS281x LED string run by a Raspberry Pi.
-This project is stilla work in progress, and changes have been made while I haven't had access to my LED grid, so may not currently work!
+This project is still a work in progress, and changes have been made while I haven't had access to my LED grid, so may not currently work!

 ## Getting Started